PeterMylemans/learning-websockets/README.md

 * https://stomp-js.github.io/guide/stompjs/using-stompjs-v5.html
 * https://spring.io/guides/gs/messaging-stomp-websocket/

+## Importing the project

+You can just import this directory as a gradle project into IntelliJ.
+It should pickup all config from the gradle build files.

+You might have to configure an OpenJDK 11 as your SDK.

 ## Project overview

 You'll find two modules in this project: a client and a server.
 The client uses React + Typescript in a standard create-react-app setup, while the server uses Spring (Boot) + Kotlin.